gofrp/tiny-frpc/CONTRIBUTING.md

 - Actual behavior
 - Any relevant logs or error messages

+### Using Issue Templates

+For bug reports and feature requests, please use the provided issue templates to ensure that all necessary details are included.
+This helps us to address your concerns more efficiently.

 ## Pull Requests

 We encourage pull requests from everyone.
 Here are some guidelines to help you get started: